-Atlantic Tele-Network, Inc. (the "Company" or "ATN"), a Delaware corporation, is engaged principally through its 80%-owned subsidiary, Guyana Telephone & Telegraph Company, Limited ("GT&T"), in providing telecommunications services, including local telephone service, long-distance services, and cellular service in the Cooperative Republic of Guyana ("Guyana") and international telecommunications service to and from Guyana.
-The Company wholly owns Choice Communications, LLC ("Choice Communications") formerly Wireless World, LLC, which holds Multichannel Multipoint Distribution Service ("MMDS") and Local Multipoint Distribution Service ("LMDS") licenses for the U.S. Virgin Islands and is engaged in the U.S. Virgin Islands in the internet service provider, specialized mobile radio and paging businesses and the wireless cable television business.
-The Company owns an 80% interest in ATN (Haiti) S.A. ("ATN (Haiti)") and an 80% interest in Transnet, S.A. ("Transnet" "), Haitian corporations which have been principally engaged in dispatch radio, mobile telecommunications, paging, and internet access and data services in Haiti and which the company is in the process of liquidating or selling.
-Atlantic Tele-Center, Inc., a wholly owned subsidiary of ATN, is currently developing a Web-enabled outsourcing call center in Guyana to provide customer support to companies serving the U.S. and other markets.
-The Company owns a 44% interest in Bermuda Digital Communications, Ltd. ("BDC"), which provides cellular telephone services in Bermuda under the name "Cellular one."
+Atlantic Tele-Network, Inc. (the "Company" or "ATN"), a Delaware corporation, is engaged principally through its 80%-owned subsidiary, Guyana Telephone & Telegraph Company, Limited ("GT&T"), in providing telecommunications services, including local telephone service, long-distance services, and cellular service in the Cooperative Republic of Guyana ("Guyana") and international telecommunications service to and from Guyana The Company wholly owns Choice Communications, LLC ("Choice Communications" formerly Wireless World, LLC, which holds Multichannel Multipoint Distribution Service ("MMDS") and Local Multipoint Distribution Service ("LMDS") licenses for the U.S. Virgin Islands and is engaged in the U.S. Virgin Islands in the internet service provider, specialized mobile radio and paging businesses and the wireless cable television business.
+The Company owns an 80% interest in ATN (Haiti) S.A. ("ATN (Haiti)") and an 80% interest in Transnet, S.A. ("Transnet"), Haitian corporations which have been principally engaged in dispatch radio, mobile telecommunications, paging, and internet access and data services in Haiti and which the company has written down and will either sell or operate as a joint venture.
+Atlantic Tele-Center, Inc., a wholly owned subsidiary of ATN, has currently developed and built a Web-enabled telemarketing and service outsourcing call center in Guyana to provide sales and customer support to companies serving the U.S. and Caribbean markets.
+The Company owns a 43% interest in Bermuda Digital Communications, Ltd. ("BDC"), which provides cellular telephone services in Bermuda under the name "Cellular One," and has begun negotiations to acquire a 100% interest, subject to Bermuda Monetary Authority approval.
 ATN provides management, technical, financial, regulatory, and marketing services for its subsidiaries and affiliates for a management fee equal to 6% of their revenues.

 The principal components of operating expenses for the Company are international long-distance expenses, telephone operating expenses, and general and administrative expenses.
 International long-distance expenses consist principally of charges from international carriers for outbound international calls from Guyana.
-Telephone operating expenses consist of plant specific operations, plant non-specific (which includes depreciation and amortization), customer operations, corporate operations expenses of GT&T, and taxes other than income taxes.
+Telephone operating expenses consist of plant specific operations, plant non-specific operations (which includes depreciation and amortization), customer operations, corporate operations expenses of GT&T, and taxes other than income taxes.
 General and administrative expenses consist principally of expenses of the parent company.

 Last year the government of Guyana announced its intention to introduce competition into Guyana's telecommunications sector.
 The changes under consideration include terminating the monopoly provisions of GT&T's license with appropriate compensation to GT&T, rebalancing rates so that the rates for each service represent the real economic cost of such services, and shifting from rate of return regulation to incentive rate-cap regulation.
-GT&T entered into negotiations with the Guyana government on these and related issues in April of this year.
+GT&T entered into negotiations with the Guyana government on these and related issues in February of this year.
 The Company is unable at this time to assess the impact of the government's proposals on the future financial position or results of operations of the Company.
-See note 8 to the Consolidated Condensed Financial Statements included in this Report.